 - pinch of sea salt

 - 6-10 drops liquid stevia or to taste

 Freeze ice cream maker bowl over night or follow the instructions for your machine.

-Blanch your mint leaves.
+blanch your mint leaves

 Pour a kettle of boiling water over the fresh mint leaves and immediately submerge into a bowl of ice water.

-Make your ice cream base
+make your ice cream base

-Add all ingredients, except cocoa nibs, into a blender and blend until smooth (including blanched mint leaves).
+Add all ingredients, except cacao nibs, into a blender and blend until smooth (including blanched mint leaves).
 Optional, strain mixture to remove any remaining fibers from the mint or spinach if desired.
 Taste it and add stevia to your desired sweetness.

 Pour the mixture into your prepared (frozen) ice cream maker bowl and follow your machine instructions.
 During the last minute or so, add the cocoa nibs and churn until the nibs are well combined.